What to do if…

 - Do not take leftover antibiotics, steroids, or someone else’s medication.

-- Do not keep repeatedly pressing/massaging it to check firmness or movement.
+- Do not keep repeatedly pressing, massaging, or deeply feeling it to test firmness or movement.

-- Do not drive yourself if you’re dizzy, faint, or having breathing/swallowing problems—call 911 or get a ride.
+- Do not drive yourself if you are dizzy, faint, or having breathing or swallowing problems; call 911 or ask someone safe to help.

 What to do now